reductstore/website/blog/2024-01-19-kafka-tutorial/index.md

 ![Kafka ReductStore Example](./img/kafka-reductstore-mono.webp)
 <small>Sensor data processed and labeled by AI, stored in ReductStore, with metadata relayed to Kafka</small>

-In this tutorial, we will walk through a straightforward setup for integrating Kafka with ReductStore for handling unstructured data streams from edge devices.
+In this tutorial, we will walk through a simple and practical setup for integrating Kafka with ReductStore to handle unstructured data streams from edge devices.
 We'll cover the basics of setting up Kafka and ReductStore using Docker, creating Kafka topics in Python, and managing blob data and metadata.

 If you are new to Kafka and ReductStore, here's a quick summary of the technology: